snowplow/snowplow-unity-tracker/README.md

 Please note that all Unit Tests are written with **[NUnit][nunit]**.

-### Running the Snowpong Demo Game
+### Running the Snowplow Demo Game

+Requires: Unity 2018.4.13f1 (LTS)

-To open the Demo Game simply select the following file solution from Unity, `snowplow-unity-tracker/DemoGame/DemoGame.sln`, you can then build and run it yourself.
+To open the Demo Game simply add the following folder within Unity Hub, `snowplow-unity-tracker/SnowplowTracker.Demo`, you can then build and run it yourself.
-Currently the Demo will only play on your desktop as the layout has not been configured for mobile platforms yet.

 Tested Platforms:

 * Windows
 * Mac OSX
 * Linux
-* iOS (Opens but not playable as of yet)
+* iOS
+* Android

 ## Find out more